-The added use of ICT in ODR proceedings makes it much more efficient and convenient for the parties and can contribute significantly to improving access to a variety of dispute resolution processes.
+The added use of ICR in ODR proceedings makes it much more efficient and convenient for the parties and can contribute significantly to improving access to a variety of dispute resolution processes.

-The use of ICT tools drastically reduces the costs involved since it eliminates the requirement of a physical space to conduct proceedings, travel fare, and other ancillary expenditure while travelling to the venue of proceedings.
+The use of ITC tools drastically takes down the costs of the proceedings since it eliminates the requirement of a physical space to conduct proceedings, travel fare and other ancillary expenditure while travelling to the venue of proceedings.
 It also offers an added advantage i.e., ODR is more accessible to the differently abled than courts or ADR.

-As discussed, an effective Online Dispute Resolution mechanism is the need of the hour, particularly keeping in mind the increase of e-commerce and e-business.
+Hence, an effective Online Dispute Resolution mechanism is the need of the hour keeping the increase of e-commerce and e-business in view.
 With the recent exponential increase in digital penetration among the masses, this is also the right time to mainstream the use of ODR.

 Such systems lead to an increase in the number of breaches as parties do not fear facing any legal repercussions.
 This further leads to the breakdown of a large number of deals, causing significant losses to businesses and individuals across the entire economy.
 Uncertain cash flow is a major reason why businesses shut down and face bankruptcy.
 The problem of cash flow is further compounded when there is uncertainty regarding the enforcement of contracts.
 India cannot hope to fulfil its dream of becoming a developed economy in the decades to come if this problem of contract enforcement is not resolved.